This post may contain affiliate links. Please read our disclosure policy.

 Does butter pecan syrup need to be refrigerated?

 Yes.
-Store it in a sealed jar in the refrigerator for up to two weeks.
-It contains butter and nuts, so refrigeration keeps it fresh and safe to eat.
+Keep it in a sealed jar in the fridge for up to two weeks.
+Since it has butter and nuts in it, refrigeration helps maintain its freshness and safety.

 How do I reheat butter pecan syrup?